top of page

 ABOUT THE ARTIST

-I am an encaustic painter, photographer and printmaker who has spent the last 15 years educating children and adults in the arts.
+Melissa Stephens is an encaustic painter, photographer and printmaker who has spent the last 15 years educating children and adults in the arts.
 Born in St. Paul, Minnesota, with a BA in Art from Cornell College, Mt.
-Vernon, Iowa, I continue my arts education through workshops and specialized instruction.
-My encaustic paintings explore personal stories with themes of healing, human connection and hand-written correspondence.
+Vernon, Iowa, she continues her own arts education through workshops and specialized instruction with notable instructors.
+Her encaustic paintings explore the preciousness of time, empathy and the value of human connections.

-I am an encaustic painting instructor, working artist, curator and advocate for the arts in Walnut Creek, California.
-My encaustic paintings are collected, exhibited and sold in galleries throughout the United States.
-I have acted as the Social Media Chair of Valley Art Gallery in Walnut Creek, CA since 2016.
-In 2024 I began serving as the Exhibition Director for the International Encaustic Artists organization (IEA).
-In 2022 I co-founded the NorCAL Wax Chapter, an IEA extension.
+She is an encaustic painting instructor, working artist, curator and advocate for the arts in Walnut Creek, California and beyond.
+Her encaustic paintings are collected, exhibited and sold in galleries throughout the United States and Europe.
+She has served as the Social Media Chair of Valley Art Gallery in Walnut Creek, CA since 2016.
+In 2022 she co-founded NorCAL Wax, an IEA Chapter.

-That same year, I created Hope Lives: Art for ALS, an annual fundraising art exhibition in San Francisco, to honor my sister who was diagnosed with ALS in July 2020.
-Partnering with the ALS Network and the ALS Therapy Development Institute, the exhibition raises awareness and provides funding for ALS research.
+That same year, Stephens created Hope Lives: Art for ALS, a fundraising art exhibition that honors her sister who contracted Amyotrophic Lateral Sclerosis in 2020 and perished from it in 2023.
+Her annual exhibition raises awareness and provides funding for ALS research.

 🎨I’ll be doing live demonstrations at t